- Boards & Commissions

 M-5 Non-Motorized Bridge Alignment – The former Coe Railroad crossed M-5 at a steep angle.
 The bridge will cross M-5 perpendicularly to minimize the length of the bridge span.
 The bridge’s ramp on the east side of M-5 will run parallel to the east side of the highway and re-connect to the path about 500 feet north of the bridge.

-Northbound Daytime View of MDOT’s Proposed Bridge – MDOT presented this bridge design to the Township Board in early August.
+Northbound Daytime View of MDOT’s Proposed Bridge – MDOT presented this bridge design to the Township Board in August 2016.
 The Board felt MDOT’s design should be enhanced so the bridge would serve as a gateway for northbound traffic into Commerce Township.

 User’s Perspective of M-5 Bridge